 While I’m familiar with chicory thanks to New Orleans–style coffee (which involves roasting, grinding, and brewing the root of the plant), Dr. Naidoo says that their greens can be incorporated into meals similar to other leafy greens.
 However, she cautions that they have a robust flavor profile, so she offers a few tips to enjoy them without overwhelming your palate.
 “I recommend adding chicory greens to soups or stews, or sautéing them in avocado oil for a flavorful side dish,” she advises.

 As if we needed one more reason to love this autumn dietary staple, pumpkin also happens to be a good source of luteolin.
 “I love roasting pumpkin and pureeing it into a warming soup with earthy spices like cinnamon and clove,” says Dr. Naidoo.
-In the off season, you may also want to snack on a handful of pumpkin seeds or integrate them into any number of recipes, as they contain small amounts of this inflammation-busting flavonoid.
+In the off season, you may also want to snack on a handful of pumpkin seeds, make a pumpkin spice smoothie, or integrate them into any number of recipes, as they contain small amounts of this inflammation-busting flavonoid.

 Loading More Posts...